Straight8ths/Sebastian-Bradford-Portfolio/data-portfolio/pure-math-sandbox/relative-prime-positions.md

 ## Overview

 I wanted to study prime gaps in a way that I hadn't yet seen.
-Rather than looking at the sizes of the gaps between a given prime and the next, I wanted to examine each prime position relative to its upper and lower neighbors.
+Rather than looking at the sizes of the gaps between a given prime and the next, I wanted to examine each prime's position relative to its upper and lower neighbors.
 To standardize these distances for study, I chose to express them as percentages.

 ## Process